Coat of arms of Bonaire

 The coat of arms of Bonaire was established in 1986 by the island council, when Bonaire was still part of the Netherlands Antilles.
-It remained the coat of arms of Bonaire after the dissolution of the Netherlands Antilles and the subsequent change of Bonaire's constitutional status into a special municipality of the Netherlands in 2010.

-It consists of a blue shield, above which a crown is placed.
-On the shield a compass, ship's wheel, and a red six-pointed star can be found.
-The royal decree of 20 September 2010, no. 10.002198 granted this arms to Bonaire as a public body of the Netherlands.
+It was retained as the coat of arms of Bonaire after the dissolution of the Netherlands Antilles and the subsequent change of Bonaire's constitutional status into a special municipality of the Netherlands in 2010.
+It consists of an azure shield, with a crown above it.
+The shield consists of a compass, ship's wheel, and a red six-pointed star.